Where does Palm Oil come from?

 Unfortunately, this is not all.
 With deforestation comes loss of natural habitats for many species, including some that are already very endangered, such as the orangutan, the Sumatran tiger, the pygmy elephant and the Sumatran rhino.

-The answer is not immediate.
+Does this mean palm oil should not be used?
+Not exactly.
 While the mass production of palm oil can be harmful for the environment, tropical fauna and local populations, there are ways of ensuring that palm oil used in the products we consume is not contributing to these issues.

 After the backlash to palm oil, NGOs soon realised that, even with all the problems associated to palm oil production, the alternatives also have negative impacts on the environment.
 Other vegetable oils are also responsible for high greenhouse gases emissions and deforestation, and its production isn’t as efficient.